-Pinecrest is unmistakably one of the most beautiful and affluent areas in all of Florida, offering some of its most impressive luxury homes.
-Encompassing less than eight square miles, the 33156 Pinecrest zip code is heralded as one of the most expensive in the entire country.
+Pinecrest Florida is unmistakably one of the most beautiful and affluent areas in all of Miami-Dade County, offering some of its most impressive luxury homes.
+Encompassing less than eight square miles, the 33156 Pinecrest Florida zip code is heralded as one of the most expensive in the entire country.
 It is home to approximately 18,223 residents as of a 2010 census, and in 2011, the South Florida Business Journal recognized the Village of Pinecrest as one of Florida’s top ten places for “quality of life”.
-Pinecrest offers top-rated public schools rivaling nearby private schools, gorgeous landscaping with lush foliage, and expansive homes with larger lot sizes than most other Miami suburbs.
+Pinecrest homes offer top-rated public schools rivaling nearby private schools, gorgeous landscaping with lush foliage, and expansive homes with larger lot sizes than most other Miami suburbs.
 Pinecrest, Florida is extremely family-friendly and centrally located, and owning a home there provides a certain level of prestige all in itself.

 Pinecrest Homes History: